SPRING 2025

 LE CENTRAL BAR-BRASSERIE - DOMFRONT EN POIRAIE

 Le Central is a very popular bar on the cross roads in central Domfront, with only a short walk up to the old historical town centre and castle.
 The bar is run by a charming Chinese family who are always very welcoming.
 With its large street terrace it always has a vibrancy with a younger crowd and is popular with bikers touring the region who stop off for refreshments.
 The bar offers a good selection of draft beers, coffees etc. and snacks are also available at lunch time and in the early evening - Croque Monsieur, frites, salads etc. and great Chinese noodles and nems being available from the blackboard menu.
 This is one bar you can guarantee to be open and though they close Thursdays if this falls on a French holiday, they remain open unlike many other French bars.
 To the right of the bar is an excellent butchers serving high quality air-dried aged beef, lamb and pork.
-A little bit further to the right is the Festival des Pains, my favourite boulangerie which sells a large variety of breads, fantastic quiches, cakes, desserts and home-made chocolates.
+A little bit further to the right is the Festival des Pains, my favourite boulangerie/patisserie which sells a large variety of breads, fantastic quiches, incredible cakes, desserts and home-made chocolates.
 It is open all day Sunday, so after a lunch time drink at Le Central, I pop in for bread and treat us to one of their desserts.

 Le Central Bar-Brasserie